thycotic/dsv-docs/product/cli-ref/group.md

 *thy group  create --data  '{\"groupName\": \"administrators\"}'*

-To see what groups the user Billy belongs to, you would use:
+To see what Groups the user Billy belongs to, you would use:

 ```bash
 thy user groups --username billy